 in their make-up, they go through life feeling like failures, and

 believing that if they "try just a little harder"

 they’ll be able to stay on target, and create the kind of Life that

-a personality defect or character flaw!
+or character flaw!

 can very easily acquire ADD around the age of 3 years

 old!
 While they've become fairly adept at walking, their

 little leg muscles and joints are not fully developed, so their ability